craftlinks/zig_learn_opengl/README.md

     [Shader](src/common/shader.zig) struct mirrors the C++ Shader Class in the book.

     - WIP:
         - at the moment I have still a bug in the gl.VertexAttribPointer that needs to be fixed.
+Help appreciated.
-        - implementing a utility 'Shader' struct to mirror the 'Shader' class in the book.
+        - Implementing a utility 'Shader' struct to mirror the 'Shader' class in the book.